QAtest-Inc/Terraform-Images-/README.md

 # Release

-Currently we release two versions of this image.
-One with support for terraform 0.12 and the other for 0.13.
-We're still deciding on how many and which versions of terraform we want to support.
-For now, we're testing and building for these two.
-Our main idea was to guarantee support for the last two stables.
+Currently we release three versions of this image to support the last three stable major versions of Terraform.